cabinetoffice/request-service-access/README.md

 ## Overview

 The GitHub Requests Application is a Node.js-based web application that provides a simple interface.
 Internal users (members of the Cognito user pool) fill in forms with requested details.
-When a request is submitted, an issue is created on the dedicated terraform repository, and an email is sent to the user from our `github-request.idp` email address.
+When a request is submitted, an issue is created on the dedicated terraform repository, and an email is sent to the user from our `github-request.cpe` email address.
 The email includes a message containing the user's filled-in information.

 The issue is then reviewed by the team, and further comments may be requested if necessary.
 Approval must be granted by two members of the team to avoid misconfigurations.